 E: “Uh…I do not know if that is possible, I will try to find out.”

 The other day a reader of my blog asked me how you can send the News comments to the person mentioned as the Author (rather than the person who created the post).
 I did not have an answer ready, so I decided to find out and report.
 I love investigating these kinds of things and finding as many workarounds as I can!
-And yes, I have found a few workarounds.

 2. By default, the Creator of the News post = the Author

-When you use the defaults, the post will appear with you as the Author.
 When you post something on someone else’s behalf, it is possible to click on the Author field and insert name or email address of the author.
 The author’s name will then be displayed on various places as the responsible person for this post.
-You can simply click on the field below the title and insert the name/email address of the author.
-BTW, this is called the Author Byline.
-You can make the Author Byline visible in the Site Pages library (see screenshot with #6)

 You can add the Author (when this is someone else than the publisher) by clicking on the highlighted field.